-You will be prompted to enter the sudo password for the Application and Monitor Servers (which should be the same).
+You will be prompted to enter the sudo passphrase for the Application Server and Monitor Server (which should be the same).

 The SecureDrop install process configures a custom Linux kernel hardened with the grsecurity patch set.
 Only binary images are hosted in the apt repo.
 For source packages, see the Source Offer.